stdcion/wireshark-qd-plugin/README.md

 Copy files (qd_proto.lua and qd_proto folder) to Wireshark *Lua Plugins* folder.
-Location *Lua Plugins* folder you can find out in Help->About Wireshark->Folders Its may be *"Global Lua Plugin"* or *"Personal Lua Plugin"* (the user's personal folder is preferred, because it does not require administrator rights).
+Location *Lua Plugins* folder you can find out in Help->About Wireshark->Folders (on macOS Wireshark->About Wireshark->Folders) Its may be *"Global Lua Plugin"* or *"Personal Lua Plugin"* (the user's personal folder is preferred, because it does not require administrator rights).

 ![About Wireshark](doc/img/wireshark_about.png?raw=true)